psamsotha/mergepdf/README.md

     mergepdf file1.pdf file2.pdf file3.pdf -o output.pdf

+Directories can also be listed.
+If a directory is listed, the files in the directory will traversed alphabetically first, and then any other directories in that directory will be recursively traversed.
+If you want to list a directory, the best thing to do would be to rename the files prefixed with numbers so that you can get the correct ordering.

 ### Manual Testing

 There is a `DummyFileGenerator` and a `TestRunner` class.
 First run the